Azenta (NASDAQ:AZTA) Issues Q3 2022 Earnings Guidance

-A number of research analysts recently weighed in on the company.
-B. Riley initiated coverage on Azenta in a report on Thursday, March 31st.
-They issued a buy rating on the stock.
-Evercore ISI initiated coverage on Azenta in a research note on Monday, March 21st.
-They issued an outperform rating and a $100.00 price objective on the stock.
-Needham & Company LLC dropped their target price on shares of Azenta from $115.00 to $94.00 in a research report on Tuesday.
-Finally, Zacks Investment Research raised shares of Azenta from a sell rating to a hold rating in a research report on Tuesday, May 3rd.
+A number of research firms recently commented on AZTA.
+B. Riley assumed coverage on shares of Azenta in a research report on Thursday, March 31st.
+They set a buy rating for the company.
+Needham & Company LLC decreased their price objective on Azenta from $115.00 to $94.00 in a report on Tuesday, May 10th.
+Zacks Investment Research cut Azenta from a hold rating to a sell rating in a research report on Wednesday, May 11th.
+Finally, Evercore ISI started coverage on shares of Azenta in a research note on Monday, March 21st.
+They set an outperform rating and a $100.00 price target on the stock.

 Azenta, Inc provides manufacturing automation solutions for the semiconductor industry, and life science sample-based services and solutions for the life sciences market worldwide.
 The company operates in two segments, Life Sciences Products and Life Sciences Services.
 The Life Sciences Products segment offers automated ultra-cold storage systems and consumables, including racks, tubes, caps, plates, and foils; instruments, such as labeling, bar coding, capping, de-capping, auditing, sealing, peeling, piercing tubes, and plates.